• Skip to primary navigation

 BC547 Transistor1

-This project is a fairly simple that includes an IC 7809, LCD, buzzer, keypad module and Arduino.
+This project is simple and it uses IC 7809, LCD, buzzer, keypad and Arduino.

 How to Build: